apollo-lang/apollo/doc/report.md

 ![](./img/block.png)

+*Apollo interpreter block architecture*

-*Note that in the explanation below, the term "expression" is used to refer to both definitions and value-returning expressions in Apollo unless otherwise specified.*
+Note that in the explanation below, the term "expression" is used to refer to both definitions and value-returning expressions in Apollo unless otherwise specified.

 ## Overview ##